bhiksha/compfor21/index.md

 A more comprehensive syllabus can be found [here](https://drive.google.com/file/d/1DgTGOnRHeSikfUWpsAJ6HNiE1dW4ofKd/view?usp=sharing)

 The weekly lectures will be slide-based.
 Research papers, (accessible) textbook chapters and notes will be provided as links where necessary.
 Slides for each class will be uploaded on Piazza *after* each class, on the same day as the class.
 Homeworks will be released in class, and explained in a 30 minute recitation at the end of the corresponding class.
 Attendance is expected and recommended.
-Lectures will not be recorded.
+Lectures **will** be recorded.

 ## Enrollment requirements